 The Tell-Tale Heart (1w /1m)

-A one-act, (mostly) one-woman version of Edgar Allan Poe’s classic, short horror story, uniquely adapted with an added plot twist / reveal at the end. (available at New Play Exchange).
+A one-act, (mostly) one-woman adaptation of Edgar Allan Poe’s classic, short horror story.

 The Secret Sharer (8m/1 w)